2019 AP® Scholar Recognition

 Participation Process: Advanced Academics and GT Handbook

-Participation in Pre-AP and AP courses is open to all students; however, students and parents must sign statements acknowledging the expectations and commitment to the level of work that meets the standards of the courses.
+Participation in advanced level courses is open to all students; however, students and parents must acknowledge the expectations and commitment to the level of work that meets the standards of the courses.
 Components of these courses include: increased reading from a genre that is at a college level, sophisticated writing assignments, and projects or labs with complex problem solving.
 Enrollment into these courses should be based on interest and ability since the curriculum requires more advanced and intensive work.

 Student Choice/Staff Recommendation